stastnypremysl/lsql-csv/README.md

       TWOARG_FUNCTION -> ||
       TWOARG_FUNCTION -> &&

-### Options

-    -h
-    --help

-Shows short command line help and exits before doing anything else.

-    -n
-    --named

-Enables first line naming convension in csv files.
-This works only on input files.
-Output is always without first line column names.

-    -dCHAR
-    --delimiter=CHAR

-Changes default primary delimiter.
-The default value is ','.

-    -sCHAR
-    --secondary-delimiter=CHAR

-Changes default quote char (secondary delimiter).
-The default value is '"'.

-### Datatypes
-There are 4 datatypes considered: Bool, Int, Double, String.
-Bool is either true/false, Int is at least 30 bit integer, Double double-precision floating point number and String is a ordinary char string.

-### Joins
-Joins have always the time complexity O(nm).
-There is no optimization made, when you put multiple files into from block.

-### Documentation of language
 Each command is made from blocks separated by comma.
 There are these types of blocks.
 * From block
 * Select block